 We want customers to be informed about their water.
 The Water Quality Report and additional information are available on our website; pgh2o.com.
-Additional copies may be obtained by calling Customer Service at 412.255.2423.
+Additional copies may be obtained by calling Customer Service at 412.255.2423 and customers can be transferred to an interpreter by request if they speak a language other than English.
 If you want to learn more, please attend any of our regularly scheduled Board of Directors meetings typically held on the fourth Friday of every month at 1200 Penn Avenue, Pittsburgh, PA, 15222.
-More information can be found at pgh2o.com/board.
+More information can be found at pgh2o.com/about-us/board-board-meetings.

 PWSA provides water and sewer service to more than 300,000 customers throughout the City of Pittsburgh and surrounding areas.
 We are the largest combined water and sewer authority in Pennsylvania producing an average of 70 million gallons of water daily.
 In addition, PWSA provides bulk water sales to Reserve Township, Fox Chapel Borough, and Aspinwall Borough, along with being interconnected to several other regional water systems for emergency purposes.
 The PWSA drinking water system contains approximately 965 miles of water lines, five reservoirs and 11 tanks with a storage capacity of 455 million gallons of water.